For Authors: Journal of Extension Duplicate Publication Policy

 In the realm of academic scholarship, the practice of publishing the same data, ideas, or other material in multiple sources is known as duplicate publication.
 In general, authors must not submit to the Journal of Extension (JOE) manuscripts describing their data or other original material if such content has been published elsewhere.

 Duplicate publication is prohibited by many academic journals for various reasons.
-The Publication Manual of the American Psychological Association, Sixth Edition (APA manual)—the source on which JOE style and standards are based—explains that duplicate publication "distorts the knowledge base by making it appear there is more information available than really exists" and "can give the erroneous impression that . . . findings are more replicable than is the case or that particular conclusions are more strongly supported than is warranted by the cumulative evidence."
+Publication Manual of the American Psychological Association, Seventh Edition (the APA manual)—the source on which JOE style and standards are based—explains that duplicate publication "distorts the knowledge base by making it appear there is more information available than actually exists" and "can give the erroneous impression that findings are more replicable than is the case or that particular conclusions are more strongly supported than is warranted by the cumulative evidence."